ryanray/aws-lambda-starter/README.md

 # aws-lambda-starter
-Starting point for AWS Lambda projects - includes create, deploy, invoke scripts as well as unit tests!
+Starting point / boilerplate for node.js based AWS Lambda projects - includes create, deploy, invoke scripts as well as unit tests!
 Unit tests are in Jasmine right now but switching over to mocha or something else would be trivial.

 ## Getting Started
 NOTE: Tests get ran by default before you create or deploy your lambda.
 See build.sh and the scripts in provisioning/.
 Also, all commands are run under the Lambda name `myLambda`.
 You can change the name in `package.json` - unfortunately you have to change it in 3 spots until TODO #1 gets done.